jawish/paymentgateway_mpg/README.md

-# paymentgateway_mpg
+# Maldives Payment Gateway processing library
-BML Maldives Payment Gateway processing helper.
+BML Maldives Payment Gateway processing helper library assists with the preparation of values and signature hash calculation and verification.